EvansWinner/awesome-line-editors/README.md

 There's only one problem.
 It actually turns out that it only takes a little while before you'll learn how to edit text in ``ed(1)`` quite quickly, and soon you will find yourself using ``ed`` voluntarily to make little edits in config files, and then soon you'll realize that you like the minimal interface and the no-bullshit feel of the line editor.
-You'll find yourself stopping what you're doing writing your first draft, and getting sucked into endless editing, and completely lose your flow.
+You'll find yourself stopping what you're doing while writing your first draft, and getting sucked into endless editing, and completely lose your flow.

 It turns out distraction-free writing is a state of mind, not a tool-set.